ojsrb/ojsrb/README.md

 - 👋 Hi, I’m @ojsrb
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Science and Robotics
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Java
-- 📫 How to reach me: ojsrb@icloud.com
+- 📫 How to reach me: owenschmidt2010@gmail.com

 <!---
 ojsrb/ojsrb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.